blockchain-unica/rosetta-smart-contracts/contracts/htlc/starknet/cairo/README.md

     assert(success, Errors::TRANSFER_FAILED);
 ```

-The secret is hashed with Poseidon and compared to the stored hash.
-Solidity uses keccak256(abi.encodePacked(s)).
-Cairo uses Poseidon, which is the native ZK-friendly hash on Starknet.
 Conditions:

 - Caller must be the **owner**
-- `Poseidon(secret)` must equal stored hash
+- `keccak256(secret_bytes)` must equal the stored `hash`

 Behavior:

-- Transfers entire contract balance to owner
+- Transfers the **entire** contract token balance to the owner
-- Reverts if secret is invalid or caller is not owner
+- Reverts if the caller is not owner or the secret does not match

 ## Timeout